Jack Lopresti: Political career

 In the December 2019 general election, Lopresti retained his seat once again, with a slightly greater majority than in 2017.

 On 8 April 2020 during the coronavirus pandemic, Lopresti sent a letter to cabinet minister Robert Jenrick asking him to reopen churches for Easter.

+Lopresti was appointed Deputy Chairman of the Conservative Party, serving alongside Nickie Aiken, Lee Anderson, Luke Hall and Matthew Vickers from 2023.

+Lopresti lost his seat in parliament in the general election of 4 July 2024, gaining 12,905 votes compared to Labour's Claire Hazelgrove with 22,905.

+Post-parliamentary career

+In November 2024, Lopresti started serving in the Ukrainian military, in the International Legion.
+He is based in Kyiv, working on foreign relations and diplomacy, weapons procurement, and liaising with charities operating in Ukraine.
+In February 2025, Lopresti said he travels "across Ukraine" for his work.

 Personal life

-Lopresti, who is of Italian ancestry, is divorced from his former wife Lucy, the daughter of Lord Cope of Berkeley; the couple had three children.
+Lopresti, who is of Sicilian ancestry, is divorced from his former wife Lucy, the daughter of Lord Cope of Berkeley; they have three children.

-In December 2015, it was revealed that Lopresti was having an extramarital affair with fellow MP Andrea Jenkyns.
-Following his divorce from Lucy Cope, Lopresti married Jenkyns in St Mary Undercroft in the Palace of Westminster on 22 December 2017 and they have a son named Clifford George, born on 29 March 2017.
+Following his divorce from Lucy Cope, Lopresti married Andrea Jenkyns MP in St Mary Undercroft in the Palace of Westminster on 22 December 2017 and they have a son named Clifford George, born on 29 March 2017.
+Lopresti and Jenkyns divorced in 2023.

 Lopresti was diagnosed with bowel cancer in 2013.
-He has received treatment at the Bristol Royal Infirmary.
+He received treatment at the Bristol Royal Infirmary.